orsonteodoro/gcf2/README.md

 * Packages that install static-libs will disable CFI for that package.
-This problem is due to -fvisibility requirements which can cause missing symbols and unusable shared libraries problem due to differences in enablement of CFI in CFI Basic mode and CFI Cross-DSO.
+This problem is due to -fvisibility requirements which can cause missing symbols and unusable shared libraries problem due to differences in enablement of CFI in CFI Basic mode and CFI Cross-DSO mode.

 ### Troubleshooting